delor/delor.github.com/_posts/2013-01-04-reading-list.markdown

 layout: post
 title: Reading list
 ---
+Already read

+* _Clean Code: A Handbook of Agile Software Craftsmanship_ by Robert C. Martin

 Currently reading

 * _The Pragmatic Programmer: From Journeyman to Master_ by Andrew Hunt and David Thomas